amartya21/CMSC389N/React.md

 - `constructor()`: called first in instantiating any class in JavaScript
 - `render()`: outputs the representation of the component in JSX
 - `componentDidMount()`: called exactly once immediately after `render()`
+  - use case: don't call an API if your component doesn't end up getting put into the DOM (saves app from crashing)

 ### Updating